secretyouth/react-datez/README.md

 Change year select button with custom element

 #### firstDayOfWeek
-Set the first day of the week
+Set the first day of the week, in standard 2 letter format (e.g. Mo, Tu, We, Th, Fr, Sa, Su)
 > Default: 'Mo'

 ---